ael-code/zsh-colored-man-pages/README.md

 ```

 ### Rationale
-The wrapper function use the `LESS_TERMCAP_*` environment variables to set the ASNI escape sequences that `less` uses to print special strings (bold, underline, reversed, etc.. ).
+The wrapper function uses the `LESS_TERMCAP_*` environment variables to set the ASNI escape sequences that `less` uses to print special strings (bold, underline, reversed, etc.. ).

 ANSI escape sequences are retrieved from the terminfo database through the `tput` command.